 Preprocessor features

-The preprocessor translates the content
+The preprocessor translates the content directory into the hugo directory.

 Its input is Markdown files, and its output is Markdown files that are suitable